-While tridentctl commands and options is the easiest way to interact with Astra Trident’s REST API, you can use the REST endpoint directly if you prefer.
+While tridentctl commands and options are the easiest way to interact with the Astra Trident REST API, you can use the REST endpoint directly if you prefer.

 REST API is restricted to localhost by default when running inside a pod.
 To change this behavior, you need to set Astra Trident’s